 High Value Items

-Moving high priced and priceless item are best left to owners.
-Keep the following in your possession during the move:
+It’s best to keep the following in your possession during the move:

-These are a little off the wall, but we’ve seen a lot of things in seven years of moving.
+These are a little off the wall, but we’ve seen a lot of things in all our years of moving.
 Hazardous materials are anything that can harm people, animals or the environment.
 These can be physical, chemical or biological.
-The DOT and other federal agencies have regulations for safely transporting these materials and they should be stringently adhered to.
+The DOT and other federal agencies have regulations for safely transporting hazardous materials, and they must be stringently adhered to.

 Common hazardous materials include:

 Flammables and explosives also fit in this category